 The park actively takes park in grave research and if you want to get in touch regarding tracing relatives or information please get in touch using the details below.
 Alternatively get in touch if you want to get involved volunteering with grave research.

-Contact Cemetery Park
+Visit and Contact Cemetery Park

 The main entrance to the park is in Southern Grove, E3 - 5 minutes walk from Mile End underground.
 The Soanes Centre is by the entrance.

 The park is open from dawn till dusk and it is free to visit.

 There is street parking at weekends only.
 Otherwise there is parking in the park for a maximum of 2 visitors’ cars that have a pressing need to come by car with agreement in advance.

 - Basic kitchen facilities

 For events based in Ackroyd Drive Green Link, the Leopold Estate Tenants and Residents’ Association Hall has a similar facility.